Powerful A-Ha Moments

 A few days later, in talking with my landlord about moving my landline from my old office to the new, he asked me why I even had a landline.
 “Don’t you use your cellphone most of the time anyway?”
 I had to admit that I did.
 There it was again.
 Had I become such a fuddy-duddy that I hadn’t even thought about why I had a landline?
 In my world, if you have an office, you have to have a landline.
 “But Dan,” I said, “I’ve had that phone number for 14 years!”
 “Well, that’s not a problem,” he replied.
 “Your cellphone company can simply port the number to your cellphone.
 The real question is, why do you even need that number anymore?”
 As I considered this, I realized I was actually attached to my phone number.
 Like having a pet for 15 years, I had grown an emotional attachment to a set of numbers!

-Whether or not I get rid of my landline is not the point, but how I use my landline and whether or not that’s still relevant for my business is what’s most important.
-This means I need to change my thinking from “That’s the way I’ve always done it” to “Is this the best use of technology for my business?”
+Whether or not I got rid of my landline was not the point, but how I used my landline and whether or not it was still relevant for my business was most important.
+It meant I needed to change my thinking from “That’s the way I’ve always done it” to “Is this the best use of technology for my business?”

-These thoughts caused me to make a resolution for 2012.
-This year, I will try not to assume that just because something was true before, it’s true now.
+These thoughts caused me to make a resolution in the new year.
+I will try not to assume that just because something was true before, it’s true now.
 There’s a lot to be said for practical experience, and I’m sure many of the solutions I recommend to my clients are still sound and work well.
 But I’ve resolved to question my thinking more often and to try new things.
 Part of the benefits of sharing office space with young people involved in a startup is that I get to witness how flexible they are in their thinking.
 They come to the venture with very few preconceived notions, and they’re not afraid to explore new territory.
 In fact, their new company is based on just that, a brand new set of ideas and possibilities.

-With the passing of Steve Jobs last year, I realized how much this man changed my life because he wasn’t afraid to think out of the box.
+Steve Jobs was an excellent example of a man who changed many lives because he wasn’t afraid to think out of the box.
 He thrived on new ideas, creative solutions and that wonderful energy that comes from successfully doing something no one has ever done before.
 As he said, “Innovation comes from people meeting up in the hallways or calling each other at 10:30 at night with a new idea or because they realized something that shoots holes in how we’ve been thinking about a problem.”

 Kathleen

-This past week, I had many thoughts about what resolutions and goals I wanted to make this year.
+I’ve had many thoughts about what resolutions and goals I want to make for this next year.
 I’ve often made the mistake of choosing things I can do for awhile, but then my resolve weakens and the goal is lost.
 This year, I’m taking some advice from an article a client sent to me about small things we can do at work that will be helpful.
-Although this article is already 4 years old, it’s still as relevant as ever.

 • Fight the tyranny of the urgent.
 Be more productive by finishing small projects.
 Block off a period of time each day to take care of small tasks, leaving more time to spend on larger projects.